The “brand leader in hospital fiction”

 Lucilla was a founder member of the Romantic Novelists’ Association, and was presented with a Lifetime Achievement Award by the RNA shortly before her death.

 Despite their huge popularity, Lucilla’s novels were out of print for some time, and had never been published as ebooks.
 Second-hand copies of some of her paperbacks can go for up to three figure sums.
-Happily, Wyndham Books are now reissuing her entire backlist of novels.
+Happily, Wyndham Books have now reissued her entire backlist of novels as ebooks, as well as titles in paperback and audiobook formats.